sunglim/HbbTV_Application_Template/README.md

 * Current Template follows the HbbTV 1.1.1
 * Currenly tested only LG 2012 TV.

 * TO DO LIST
 -------------

 * Needs more example.
   - As all you know HbbTV Application have simillar feature. (streaming, navigation ,..)
-* fix grammertical mistake on my English document or comment or source code.
+* Fix grammertical mistake on my English document or comment or source code.